TJCAJ/tnl/README.md

 Font Awesome was used on each page of the website to provide icons for UX purposes.

 ### GitPod
-GitPod was used for writing all the code for this project.
+GitPod was used for access to the student workspace and writing parts of the code for this project.
 It was also used to commit and push to GitHub.

 ### Visual Studio Code
 IDE used for this project is Visual Studio Code.
+It was used writing parts of the code for this project as well and to commit and push to GitHub.

 ### GitHub
 GitHub was used to store this project.